ibm-cloud-docs/language-translator/customizing.md

 ## Parallel corpus customization
-{: #parallel-corpus}
+{: #parallel-corpus-customization}

 Use a **parallel corpus** to provide additional translations for the base model to learn from.
+This helps to adapt the base model to a specific domain.
 How the resulting custom model translates text depends on the model's combined understanding of the parallel corpus and the base model.

-- Training data format: [TMX](#tmx-files) (UTF-8 encoded)
+- Training data format: [TMX](#creating-tmx-files) (UTF-8 encoded)
 - Minimum number of translation pairs: 5,000
 - Maximum file size: 250 MB
+- You can submit multiple parallel corpus files by repeating the `parallel_corpus` multipart form parameter as long as the cumulative size of the files doesn't exceed 250 MB.

 ### Parallel corpus example